FLUX-SE/all_docs/documentation/6_Time_Related_Settings.md

 - Solera: The Attack setting also controls the integration time for RMS detection.
 When “Auto” is engaged for the delay value, the produced attack time is zero.
 - Solera Feed Backward: The Attack setting also controls the integration time for RMS detection which is done on the output of the processor.
 This mode disables the Delay feature.
-Note also that the Solera Feed Backward pre- vents to use the external side chain because it’s the processed signal which feed the side chain.
+Note also that the Solera Feed Backward prevents to use the external side chain because it’s the processed signal which feed the side chain.
 - Classic Fast: The integration time for RMS detection is 10 ms with no direct relation with the Attack setting.
 But when “Auto” is engaged for the delay value, the produced attack time is zero.